bhavesh-chainani/topic_modelling/README.md

 #### **Further Hyperparameter Tuning**

-Now that we have the baseline coherence score for the default LDA model, we can perform a series of sensitivity tests to help determine the following model hyperparameters:
+Our initial hyperparameter tuning only focused on the number of topics (K).
+We can further perform a series of sensitivity tests to help determine the following model hyperparameters:

-Number of Topics (K)
+1. Number of Topics (K)
-Dirichlet hyperparameter alpha: Document-Topic Density Dirichlet hyperparameter beta: Word-Topic Density
+2. Dirichlet hyperparameter alpha: Document-Topic Density
+3. Dirichlet hyperparameter beta: Word-Topic Density

 These tests will be performed in sequence, one parameter at a time by keeping others constant and run them over the two different validation corpus sets.
-We’ll use C_v as our choice of metric for performance comparison.
+We’ll use C_v as our choice of metric for performance comparison, which is the coherence score as mentioned above.

-These tests have been performed on the all three corpora and saved in the "./files/output/[lang]" folder.
-Showcased is a snippet of how the coherence score changes with the alpha and beta values for the English corpora (given a fixed topic number).
+These tests have been performed on the all three corpora and saved as "./files/output/[lang]/lda_tuning_results.csv" .
+Showcased is a snippet of how the coherence score changes with the alpha and beta values for the English corpora (for 7 topics).

 | Validation_Set | Topics | Alpha | Beta      | Coherence  |
 |----------------|--------|-------|-----------|------------|